Your Asthma Health Care Team

 You don't have to go it alone with asthma.
 An entire team of health care experts is on hand to help people with asthma manage their symptoms and continue to live normal, active lives.

-Asthma causes the airways to become inflamed and easily irritated so that they react strongly to things to which you are allergic, according to the American Lung Association.
+Asthma causes the airways to become inflamed and easily irritated so that they react strongly to things to which you are allergic.
 When your airways react, they become narrower.
 Less air reaches your lungs, and breathing becomes difficult.
 Sometimes this reaction is life-threatening.
 Asthma can't be cured, but for most people, the symptoms can be controlled and they can live an active life.
 Good communication with your health care team becomes critical because managing and treating asthma is a life-long effort and can be a complex, ongoing challenge.

 Your asthma health care team is likely to include: